 For couples, families or anyone seeking upgraded accommodation, private rooms are available at an extra charge of US $150 p/room p/week.
 This must be booked in advance to guarantee availability.
 You will enjoy spacious, nice and private accommodation located close to the volunteer house stays so you still fee apart of the action.
-You’ll have single or twin share rooms, air-con, hot water showers and communal areas where you have meals and relax with other volunteers.
+You’ll have single or double room, air-con, hot water showers, private bathroom, bed linen, towels, lockable rooms, and communal areas where you have meals and relax with other volunteers.
 You must request the private rooms well in advance when booking.

 3 good meals are provided every day including filtered water, coffee and tea.
 Plenty of vegetarian options are served along with some meat dishes.
 You’ll eat authentic Thai, including plenty of rice dishes and fragrant herbs and fruits.
 Volunteers may be expected to assist in cleaning up after meals depending on the placement.

 Airport pick-up is included in the volunteering cost.
 This may involve either a local pick-up by your volunteer host or a public transport ticket where necessary.
 These details will be finalized with you upon making a booking as this will depend on your arrival information.